This document describes the changes to the Data Import Tool (DIT) to incorporate the changes outlined in the 2020 HMIS Data Dictionary.

 The CSV specifications and XML schema define the required structure for CurrentLivingSituation data.
 Any data previously transmitted as a Contact service now needs to be represented as a CurrentLivingSituation record.

 Importing assessment records is now possible through the DIT.
 The CSV specifications and XML schema cover the structure for assessment records, and this section goes into more detail on the specific requirements for importing this data through the DIT.

 The HMIS data model separates the assessment record into three parts:

 There are important notes to consider for the questions and results, detailed below.

 Each AssessmentQuestions record must have values for AssessmentQuestion and AssessmentAnswer.
 The AssessmentQuestion value should be the Field Data Name from Setup > Field Editor in Clarity Human Services.
 The value for AssessmentAnswer depends on the type of question.
 If it is a picklist or checkbox question, the value for AssessmentAnswer should be the numeric code for the picklist value.

-The AssessmentResults section does allow the HUD data set to include scores for the assessment records, but Clarity already calculates scores based on the processors that are set up and the questions and answers on the assessment record.
-The data in the AssessmentResults may be different than the score that would be calculated in Clarity if the processor is set up differently than the source system.
-Because of this, the DIT will import the AssessmentQuestions records an rely on the processors set up to calculate the score for the imported assessments.
+The AssessmentResults section does allow the HUD data set to include scores for the assessment records, but Clarity Human Services already calculates scores based on the processors that are set up and the questions and answers in the assessment record.
+The data in the AssessmentResults may be different than the score that would be calculated in Clarity Human Services if the processor is set up differently than the source system.
+Because of this, the DIT will import the AssessmentQuestions records and rely on the processors set up to calculate the score for the imported assessments.
 The AssessmentResults values will not be processed or imported.

 Choosing the Assessment

-A new Assessment Mapping section has be added to the DIT to allow a user to select the type of assessment to use when processing each record.
+A new Assessment Mapping section has been added to the DIT to allow a user to select the type of assessment to use when processing each record.